tamziy/CS_351_group_13/README.md

 # Timeline: Weekly Meeting Goals

 **Q2:** What is your goals that your group want to achieve in each weekly meeting?
-**Example:**
-*Prior to 3/13: Weekly Meeting we will plan out some preliminary info/idea for the project itself ahead of the scheduled meeting like which data source/API and data structures we will use in our backend.
-We will browse [the given list of public APIs for inspiration](https://github.com/public-apis/public-apis).*

-*During week of 3/25: Work on the project rough draft itself to make a functioning project with data input, data structure usage, and processing into output on the frontend.*

-*Prior to 4/17: Meet together weekly to target project weakpoints/bugs and possibly visit office hours to get guidance if the progress feels weak.*

----

 9/25 - Intial meeting, decide on Project Idea, set up Jira-GitHub-Figma, decide roles for Milestone 2

 10/2 - Completing Milestone 2, outlining Python and initial data structures for project, beginning prototype mockups & user flow (UI/UX)